monsoonmaelstrom/book2/book2.md

 “Why?
 I could take you.”

 “Hah,” I scoff.
-“I’m in a bad mood,” I tell her.
+“I’m in a bad mood,” I answer.
 “It’s not a good time to spar with me.”

 She shrugs.
 “I still say I could take you.”